For information on how to apply for an English module, please see here - Options Season Information.

-EN232 Composition and Creative Writing (compulsory core module for 2nd year English and Creative Writing degree ONLY)
+EN232 Composition and Creative Writing (compulsory core module 2nd yr English & Creative Writing degree ONLY)

 EN236 The Practice of Fiction (for ELCW Finalists ONLY)

-EN301 Shakespeare and Selected Dramatists of his Time (Traditional-style Seminar - 60, Hybrid-style Seminar - 45, W/Out Chairs-style Seminar - 70) Please note: Hybrid and W/Out chairs are available only to finalist students.
+EN301 Shakespeare and Selected Dramatists of his Time (Traditional/Hybrid/Practical versions available.
+Please note the Hybrid and Practical versions are available only to finalist students)

 EN320 Dissertation (application to be approved in advance; deadline to submit a fully approved form is Friday week 1, term 3 - see module webpage for full details, application form and useful workshop to help prepare you over the summer)

 EN329 Personal Writing Project (for ELCW Finalists and by invitation only)

 EN347 Shakespeare and the Law - 15 CATS Term One only

 EN352 Restoration Drama - 15 CATS Term Two Only

 EN353 Early Modern Drama - 15 CATS term One Only